k1-9110/k1-9110.github.io/README.md

 # Why use GitHub instead of another source?
 Because I'm too poor to purchase my own domain for anything similar to this.
 I don't want to spend any money.

+THIS IS THE FALLBACK IN CASE THE WEBSITE BREAKS.
+IF THIS OCCURS, THE WEBSITE WILL REFER TO SHOWING THIS.